Seward, Alaska

 Helicopter pilots, these, repeat the same routes, locutions and jokes until exhaustion, satisfied with the accelerated enrichment but still eager for the end of the season.
 Not as much as their sacrificed mountain partners.

-Until some time ago, scenic flights were limited to unveiling the best scenery in Alaska.
-But the creativity of American marketing knows no limits.
-Starting in the mid-XNUMXs, scenic flight companies made landings on glaciers and the ice fields that feed them commonplace.
+Until some time ago, scenic flights were limited to discovering the best scenery in Alaska.
+But American marketing creativity knows no bounds.

 The Profitable Relationship between Panoramic Flights and Dog Mushing